DanielMeixner/DevOpsHackEssentials/DevOpsHackChallenges.md

 # DevOps Bonus Challenge #6 - Automated Testing #
 In this challenge, you will integrate automated tests into your application.
-If you need help check out the [Auto Test Hints](/AutoTest/AutoTest.md).
+If you need help check out the [:blue_book: Auto Test Hints](/AutoTest/AutoTest.md).
 ## What you get ##
 After this challenge you'll be running a test on your newly deployed application whenever it's been updated.
 ## Achievements ##